-The student-faculty ratio at University of Indianapolis is 13:1, and the school has 55.4 percent of its classes with fewer than 20 students.
-The most popular majors at University of Indianapolis include: Business Administration and Management, General; Registered Nursing/Registered Nurse; Psychology, General; Liberal Arts and Sciences/Liberal Studies; and Biology/Biological Sciences, General.
-The average freshman retention rate, an indicator of student satisfaction, is 74.5 percent.
+The student-faculty ratio at University of Indianapolis is 14:1, and the school has 50.8 percent of its classes with fewer than 20 students.
+The most popular majors at University of Indianapolis include: Registered Nursing/Registered Nurse; Business Administration and Management, General; Psychology, General; Liberal Arts and Sciences/Liberal Studies; and Banking and Financial Support Services.
+The average freshman retention rate, an indicator of student satisfaction, is 74 percent.

-University of Indianapolis has a total undergraduate enrollment of 4,205, with a gender distribution of 32.3 percent male students and 67.7 percent female students.
-At this school, 35.0 percent of the students live in college-owned, -operated, or -affiliated housing and 65.0 percent of students live off campus.
+University of Indianapolis has a total undergraduate enrollment of 4,259, with a gender distribution of 32.1 percent male students and 67.9 percent female students.
 University of Indianapolis is part of the NCAA II athletic conference.

 |Student gender distribution|